CCMS-UCSD/GNPSDocumentation/docs/molnetenhancer.md

 MolNetEnhancer is freely availble as [Python](https://github.com/madeleineernst/pyMolNetEnhancer) and [R](https://github.com/madeleineernst/RMolNetEnhancer) package and open to contributions from the community on Github.
 Additionally, it is now also possible to run MolNetEnhancer through the GNPS interface:

-1. To run step 1 through the GNPS interface refer to the MS2LDA [documentation](https://ccms-ucsd.github.io/GNPSDocumentation/ms2lda/).
+1. To run step 1 through the GNPS interface refer to the MS2LDA [documentation](https://ccms-ucsd.github.io/GNPSDocumentation/ms2lda/) or through [MS2LDA.org](http://ms2lda.org).

 2. To run step 2 through the GNPS interface access this [link](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22MOLNETENHANCER%22%7D), which will lead to the below displayed job entry page: